MR-FNF/About-myself/README.md

-- 👋 Hi, I’m @MR-FNF, or you can call me, Nightmare!
+👋 Hi, I’m @MR-FNF, or you can call me, Nightmare!

-- 👀 I’m interested on making Friday Night Funkin' mods with PsychEngine!
+👀 I’m interested on making Friday Night Funkin' mods with PsychEngine!

-- 🌱 I’m currently learning at school, cuz when I started this profile, I am almost 11 years old!
+🌱 I’m currently learning at school (Corona so I study online), cuz when I started this profile, I am almost 11 years old!

-- 💞️ I’m looking to collaborate on [I don't understand what is this mean]
-- 📫 How to reach me [I don't understand what is this mean]
+💖 I really like Friday Night Funkin' Psych engine mod!

+💻 I am a young coder!

+😕 My gender?
+Well... that is a secret!
+I just like Nightmare Sans, that not mean I am a real boy!\

+😱 I really scare about ghost.

+💑 Please don't say something bad to me!

 <!---
 MR-FNF/Nightmare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.